Shailesh1808/GenScan/docs/source/contributing.probe.rst

 Writing a Probe
 ###############

-Probes are, in some ways, the essence of garak's functionality -- they serve as the abstraction that encapsulates attacks against AI models and systems.
+Probes are, in some ways, the essence of genscan's functionality -- they serve as the abstraction that encapsulates attacks against AI models and systems.
 In this example, we're going to go over the key points of how to develop a new probe.

 Inheritance
 ***********

-All probes will inherit from ``garak.probes.base.Probe``.
+All probes will inherit from ``genscan.probes.base.Probe``.

 .. code-block:: python

-    from garak.probes.base import Probe
+    from genscan.probes.base import Probe

     class MyNewProbe(Probe):
         """